kimkimani/guruspedia/content/articles/how-to-build-nodejs-rest-apia-using-typescript/index.md

 ### Setting up the Application

-First, initialize a Node.js project using an NPM command as follows:
+First, initialize a Node.js Express project that TypeScript need using an NPM command as follows:

 ```bash
 npm init -y
 ```

 This will create files to save project depending and executions scripts.
 To create a Node.js RESTFul API using Typescript, you need to install several dependencies:

 To install the dev dependencies, use the following packages: